tiliajs/tilia/tilia/README.md

 })
 ```

-The call to `TiliaCore.make` creates a tracked object or array.
+The call to `Tilia.make` creates a tracked object or array.

 And then we create an observer that will run if anything that it reads from the
 tree changes.
 For example, the observer above watches "clouds" and "evening" inside the clouds